 Washington has a “top two” primary system in which the top two candidates advance to the general election regardless of their political party affiliation.
 There is no U.S. Senate race in Washington.

-Six Democratic incumbent women are running for reelection in Washington: Suzan Delbene (WA-1), Marie Gluesenkamp Perez (WA-3), Emily Randall (WA-6), Pramila Jayapal (WA-7), Kim Schrier (WA-8), and Marilyn Strickland (WA-10).
+Six Democratic incumbent women are running for reelection in Washington: Representatives Suzan Delbene (WA-1), Marie Gluesenkamp Perez (WA-3), Emily Randall (WA-6), Pramila Jayapal (WA-7), Kim Schrier (WA-8), and Marilyn Strickland (WA-10).

 This statistic is the average total amount raised to date from individuals (including self-financing).